GDPR Compliance

 Several other requirements are to met to be GDPR complaint.
 A few of them are:

-Documenting Data Flows (Data flow Mapping)
+Document Data Flows (Data flow Mapping)

-Protecting Data Subject Rights (DSARs)
+Design Procedures for processing Data Subject Access Rights (DSARs)

-Tweaking your website (explicit consent for cookies, contact forms etc.)
+Tweak your website (explicit consent for cookies, contact forms etc.)

 Data Controller’s Checklist

-Create an appropriate data protection policy
+Create an appropriate data protection policy.

 Review how you ask for consent and record the same thoroughly in a way that can be retrieved and presented to the European Union authorities / GDPR Law Enforcement officers, when asked for.

-Have internal systems to record and manage ongoing consent of the individuals, to be GDPR compliant
+Have internal systems to record and manage ongoing consent of the individuals, to be GDPR compliant.

-If your business relies on consent to offer online services directly to children, you have systems in place to manage it
+If your business relies on consent to offer online services directly to children, you have systems in place to manage it.

 Pay the Data protection fee to ICO.
-More details here
+More details here.

 Data Processor’s Checklist